Complete cancer care without delay

 We give every patient access to therapies that are proven to improve outcomes for people diagnosed with cancer, including psychological support and exercise medicine.

-How will I have chemotherapy?
+How will I have immunotherapy?

-The main ways to have chemotherapy are:
+The main ways to have immunotherapy are:

 - By injection into a muscle (intramuscular) or under the skin (subcutaneous)